Sydney Opera House Trust

 Qualifications: MBA (University of NSW), LLB (University of Sydney)

 Lucy is an urbanist, businesswoman and philanthropist with a longstanding interest in cities and technological and social innovation.
 From 2015-20, she was the inaugural Chief Commissioner of the Greater Sydney Commission, tasked by the NSW Government to assist in delivering strong and effective strategic planning for metropolitan Sydney.
-Lucy was the first female Lord Mayor of the City of Sydney from 2003-04 and in 2011 she was made an Officer of the Order of Australia for her distinguished service to the community, local government and business.
-She has served as a board member of multiple not-for-profit cultural and not for profit institutions.
+Lucy was the first female Lord Mayor of the City of Sydney from 2003-04.
+In 2011, she was made an Officer of the Order of Australia for her distinguished service to the community, local government and business.
+She has served as a board member of multiple cultural and other not-for-profit institutions.

 The University of NSW awarded Lucy an honorary Doctorate of Business in 2012 and appointed her an Adjunct Professor at the Faculty of Built Environment in 2016.
 In 2017, she was awarded an honorary Doctorate of Letters from Western Sydney University for her substantial and sustained service and contribution to the University and Greater Western Sydney region.

 Joined the Trust on 1 January 2022 and is serving his first term to 31 December 2024.
-He is a member of the Audit & Risk Committee.
+He is a Member of the Audit & Risk Committee and from 3 August 2023 a Member of the Visitor Experience Committee.

 David is a highly accomplished singer, stage performer and television/radio presenter.
 He was a founding member of the Hayes Theatre Co and has served as Artistic Director of the Adelaide Cabaret Festival.
 He has won four Helpmann awards, as well as ARIA and Sydney Theatre awards.
 David co-hosts the Nine Network’s national Today Extra show, as well as the annual Carols by Candlelight broadcast.
 In 2019, he was awarded the Medal of the Order of Australia in recognition of his service to entertainment and the arts.